Avg. Base Salary (AUD)

-The average salary for a Customer Service Manager in Australia is AU$64,897.
+The average salary for a Customer Service Manager is AU$68,419

 What Do Customer Service Managers Do?

-What Are Popular Skills for Customer Service Managers?
+What is the highest pay for Customer Service Managers?